2026/2027 Undergraduate Courses

 Group F: Independent Studies

 Independent research projects devised by students and supervised by Cinema Studies faculty.
 Open to advanced Specialist and Major students in the Cinema Studies Program.
-Submit applications to the Undergraduate Program Office: Fall 2023 courses by May 1, 2023, Winter 2024 courses by November 1, 2023, Summer 2024 courses by April 1, 2024.
+Submit applications to the Undergraduate Program Office: Fall 2026 courses by May 1, 2026, Summer 2027 courses by April 1, 2027.
 See Cinema Studies Undergraduate Forms for the application form.
 Not eligible for CR/NCR option.

 Prerequisite: At least 10 full-course equivalents, including CIN105Y1, CIN201Y1, CIN301Y1.